UFC 325 betting: Card, odds, expert picks and best bets

-UFC 325 fight card odds, picks: Combat analyst gives underdog leans for Saturday's card
+UFC 325 fight card odds, picks: Combat analyst reveals underdog predictions for Saturday's card

 SportsLine combat editor Josh Nagel releases his top underdog selections for UFC 325 in Australia